Rebar Calculator

 Spacing and Building Code

-The IRC (International Residential Code) specifies minimum reinforcement for residential concrete.
-A standard 4-inch slab typically requires #4 bar at 18 inches on center (OC) both ways.
-Driveways and garage floors often use 12-inch spacing for added strength.
+The IRC (International Residential Code) does not mandate reinforcement in a slab-on-ground.
+R506.1 lets the floor be built to that section or to ACI 332 and sets a minimum thickness of 3 1/2 inches; R506.3.4 says only that "where provided", reinforcement must be held between the middle and the upper third of the slab while the concrete is placed.
+No minimum bar size or spacing appears in R506.
+In practice #4 bar at 18 inches on center both ways is a common residential specification, and driveways and garage floors often use 12-inch spacing for added strength.
 Footings typically require #4 or #5 bars at closer spacing per the structural engineer's design.
-Always check your local building code and approved plans — this calculator gives quantities, not structural design advice.
+Always check your local building code and approved plans; this calculator gives quantities, not structural design advice.

 Overlap and Waste

 Rebar must overlap (splice) where bars meet end to end.
-Standard splice length is 40 bar diameters — for #4 bar, that is 40 × 0.5 = 20 inches.
+There is no flat 40-diameter rule: ACI 318 sizes a tension lap as 1.0 times the development length for a Class A splice or 1.3 times it for Class B, and never less than 12 inches (25.5.2.1), so the length comes from your approved plans.
 These splices add material.
 Combined with cutting waste (pieces left over from cuts), a 10% waste factor is standard for simple rectangular slabs.
 For complex shapes, L-slabs, or many penetrations (plumbing, posts), use 15%.
 The calculator applies your waste percentage to the total length before computing weight and standard bar count.

 Rebar Grid vs. Wire Mesh